Tom32i/sfpot-events/README.md

 * Listener: Event are received

 ## Using events for your domain worflow:

 ### What we don't want to do
 * Coupling domain workflow/logic with controllers and doctrine events

-## Create custom event for changes that are relevant for domain
+### Create custom event for changes that are relevant for domain
 * Creating Custom Event

 ### Dispatching events
 * Doctrine (Post flush trick)
 * Domain services

 ### Listening to events
 * Domain services (Mailer, Export, ...)
 * Working with kernel.terminate

 ## Using event to make your code extensible

-* Provide entry point to other developers
+* Provide entry points to your code for other developers
 * Use propagation